CSCfi/rems/docs/development.md

 See a running guide as example [https://rems-dev.rahtiapp.fi/guide](https://rems-dev.rahtiapp.fi/guide).

-## Automated accessibility test
+## Automated accessibility test report

-We use [axe](https://www.deque.com/axe/) for automated accessibility tests
+We use [axe](https://www.deque.com/axe/) for automated accessibility tests.

 The preferable way is to run the browser test suite, or let CI run it, and see what is recorded in the `browsertest-accessibility-report` directory, for example `violations.json` file.